WVam/toolscript-docs/BreakLock.md

 ```

 ### Remarks:
-The `Break all` parameter is only considered in mode 6.
+The `Break All` parameter is only considered in mode 6.

 ---
 [Back to overview](index.md)